-- Many of these 600 muscles attach to bones and provide support to the overall skeletal structure.
+- Many of these 600 muscles attach to bones and support the overall skeletal structure.

 5. Muscles are 40% of the body weight

 - The muscular system estimates about 40% of the total body mass.
-Distribution wise, the muscle cells occupy 75% of the body cells.
+Distribution-wise, muscle cells occupy 75% of the body cells.

 - Approximately 1/4th of the total body protein synthesis takes place in the muscular system.

-- As we age, the total body mass and strength decrease.
-As a result, we become weak in the old ages.
+- The total body mass and strength decrease as we age.
+As a result, we become weak in the old age.

 6. Largest Muscle – Gluteus Maximus